databinding-gmbh/T4.FileManager.VisualStudio/docs/11-Living-documentation-and-testing.md

 ## NET

-The latest end 2 end test report with printscreens can be found [here](../T4FileManagerVisualStudio.html).
+The latest end 2 end test report with screenshots can be found [here](../T4FileManagerVisualStudio.html).

 As an experiment we created a Living doc based on Specification by Example that can be found [here](../T4.FileManager.AcceptanceCriteria.dll.html).
-The report has a few visual defects because the full framework ist not supported by the tool SpecFlow.Plus.LivingDocPlugin.
+The report has a few visual defects because the full framework is not supported by the tool SpecFlow.Plus.LivingDocPlugin.

 ## NET Core/NET 5.0